PubInv/Mathathon-2018-Simplex-Chains/README.md

 ## Open Problems

-In an attempt to make that Mathathon serious--seriously fun--we have defined a large set of **open problems** tagged with particular numbers.
+In an attempt to make that Mathathon serious and seriously fun we have defined a large set of **open problems** tagged with particular numbers.
 You can find these in our [pdf](https://github.com/PubInv/Mathathon-2018-Simplex-Chains/blob/master/SimplexChains.pdf).
 Precisely defining interesting problems is a major part of this effort; if you can suggest a problem, please send it to us in an issue.